lleiguo/auditor/readme.md

 # K8S Auditor

-Verify the service deployed into GCP is compliant with the service deployment standard we hve
+Verify the service deployed into GCP is compliant with the service deployment standard we have
 ## Getting Started

 Run against all service namespaces in dev (default)